|Easy to find during Lent: salt cod for sale at the grocer.|

 When dinner time rolls around, it's very traditional to serve, among other types of seafood, salt cod and skordalia.
 There are various recipes for skordalia, and I have some posted on this blog.
-Recently, I made salt cod fritters (for the first time), and I served them with a skordalia made with potatoes, capers and almonds.
-The whole meal was very enjoyable, very traditional, and thanks to the skordalia, it was garlicky!
+This last March 25, when I made salt cod fritters, I served them with a skordalia of potatoes, capers, and almonds.
+The whole meal was very enjoyable, very traditional and thanks to the skordalia, it was garlicky!
 Here's my version of salt cod fritters:

 1 cup all-purpose flour